TELLYHUBCLOUD/SN-WZML-Modified/README.md

 NOTE - I am just changing some string values which won't give any errors during the working of the mirror bot.
 So, if u face any error regarding this please contact the support group of the original repo or you can contact me via Telegram (id is below).

+WARNING !!!!
+Don't use /qbmirror command to mirror torrent just use normal /mirror command if you use qbmirror you heroku account will get banned.

 Credits :-

 https://t.me/AtrociousBotSupport